AIdeveloper-oz/AutonomousDriving/CarND-Vehicle-Detection/writeup_template.md

 ####3.
 Classifier training.

-To avoid the problem of time-series data for train/test split, I choose the first 90% images in each folder for training and the last 10% for testing.
-I use both HOG and color histogram feature mentioned above.
+To avoid the problem of time-series data for train/test split, I chose the first 90% images in each folder for training and the last 10% for testing.
+Besides, I did left-right flip to augment the data.

-I trained a linear SVM using different `C` parameter, but the only differenc is the training speed and the test Accuracy is the same.
+I used both HOG and color histogram feature mentioned above and trained a linear SVM using different `C` parameter, but the only differenc is the training speed and the test Accuracy is the same.
 ```
 5.92 Seconds to train SVC with C=10.000000...
 Test Accuracy of SVC =  0.9902